Team

 Rachel Warren

-Rachel Warren is pursuing a PHD in Informatics at the Donald Bren School of Information and Computer Sciences at the University of California, Irvine (UCI).
-Her work focuses on the implications of predictive technologies particularly the public sector.
+Rachel Warren is pursuing a PhD in Informatics at the Donald Bren School of Information and Computer Sciences at the University of California, Irvine (UCI).
+Her work focuses on the implications of predictive technologies particularly in the public sector.
 She is also interested in identifying the technology needs of civil servants and is engaged in building technology to help assist investigative journalists and public defenders.
-Prior to her academic work Rachel worked as a machine learning engineer and data scientist in industry most recently at Salesforce.
-She has a masters of Information Systems from the UC Berkley School of Information and a bachelors in Computer Science from Wesleyan University.